awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide-terraform.md

     [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_cliwpsapi) with permissions to get bucket locations and allow read and write access to objects in an S3 bucket where you want to store the Kubeflow artifacts.
 Take note of the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of the IAM user that you created to use in the following step, which will be referenced as `TF_VAR_minio_aws_access_key_id` and `TF_VAR_minio_aws_secret_access_key` respectively.

+1. Configure Load Balancer Scheme (e.g. `internet-facing` or `internal`).
+Default is set to `internet-facing`.
+Use `internal` as the load balancer schema if you want the load balancer to be accessible only within your VPC.
+See [Load balancer scheme](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#load-balancer-scheme) in the AWS documentation for more details.
+    ```sh
+    export loadBalancerScheme=internet-facing
+    ```

 1. Define the following environment variables:

     ```sh